OSInside/kiwi/doc/source/working_with_images/custom_partitions.rst

 .. sidebar:: Abstract

-   This page provides some details about what KIWI supports and does not support regarding customization over the partition scheme.
-It also provides some guidance in case the user requires some custom layout beyond KIWI supported features.
+   This page provides some details about what {kiwi} supports and does not support regarding customization over the partition scheme.
+It also provides some guidance in case the user requires some custom layout beyond {kiwi} supported features.

-By design, KIWI does not support a customized partition table.
-Alternatively, KIWI supports the definition of user-defined volumes which covers most of common use cases.
+By design, {kiwi} does not support a customized partition table.
+Alternatively, {kiwi} supports the definition of user-defined volumes which covers most of common use cases.
 See :ref:`Custom Disk Volumes <custom_volumes>` for further details about that.

-KIWI has its own partitioning schema which is defined according to several different user configurations: boot firmware, boot partition, expandable layouts, etc. Those supported features have an impact on the partitioning schema.
+{kiwi} has its own partitioning schema which is defined according to several different user configurations: boot firmware, boot partition, expandable layouts, etc. Those supported features have an impact on the partitioning schema.
 MBR or GUID partition tables are not flexible,